 Creative Commons licenses allow content creators, researchers, instructors, and students to share and discover robust open educational materials across nearly every disciplinary field of study or area of interest.
 From textbooks to homework assignments, images and videos, and everything in-between, Creative Commons opens the floodgates of academic inquiry open to a wider audience of both mature and budding scholars.

 Creative Commons licenses are coded by the degrees of flexibility they offer to users.
-All CC licenses are built out of the follow for elements:
+All CC licenses are built out of the following four elements:

 To fully be compliant with the 5Rs, an OER's license cannot include the ND No Derivatives element because that would prevent revising and remixing.